sethrandalldev/95ovr/_posts/2020-01-26-playoff-preview-los-angeles-lakers.md

 **The Ugly**

 The worst part of this team is their bench.
-Kuzma and Caruso can be excellent and time and provide some good energy when the starters need a rest.
+Kuzma and Caruso can be excellent at times and provide some good energy when the starters need a rest.
 Sometimes, however, the bench is stagnant on offense and this means lots of three-pointers, fade-aways, and little passing or movement.
 This is something that might be addressed with a free-agent acquisition or maybe by the trade deadline as Kyle Kuzma has been mentioned as a trading piece to acquire a player that better fills some other gaps on the team's roster.

 **Playoff Prediction: NBA Champions**